peterhry/peterhrynkow.com/_posts/2017-10-01-a-functional-refactor.markdown

 categories: [functional-programming]
 ---

 In this post I’m going to show you some examples of imperative JavaScript and how you can refactor it to be more functional.
-I prefer a functional style because it produces code that is easier to reason about, easier to test, and in my opinion, more elegant.
+I prefer a functional style because it produces code that is easier to reason about, easier to test, and in my opinion more elegant.

 ### Using `map` instead of imperative loops